-Manual of Geotechnical Laboratory Soil Testing covers physical, index & engineering properties of soils including compaction characteristics (optimum moisture content), permeability (coefficient of hydraulic conductivity), compressibility characteristics and shear strength (cohesion intercept and angle of internal friction).
-Further, it covers data collection, analysis, computations, additional considerations, sources of error, precautionary measures and the presentation results along with well-defined illustrations, for each of the listed tests.
-Each of the tests is based on relevant standards with pertinent references, broadly aimed at geotechnical design applications.
+Manual of Geotechnical Laboratory Soil Testing covers the physical, index, and engineering properties of soils, including compaction characteristics (optimum moisture content), permeability (coefficient of hydraulic conductivity), compressibility characteristics, and shear strength (cohesion intercept and angle of internal friction).
+Further, this manual covers data collection, analysis, computations, additional considerations, sources of error, precautionary measures, and the presentation results along with well-defined illustrations for each of the listed tests.
+Each test is based on relevant standards with pertinent references, broadly aimed at geotechnical design applications.

 - Provides fundamental coverage of elementary-level laboratory characterization of soils

 - Describes objectives, basic concepts, general understanding, and appreciation of the geotechnical principles for determination of physical, index, and engineering properties of soil materials

 - Presents the step-by-step procedures for various tests based on relevant standards

 - Interprets soil analytical data and illustrates empirical relationship between various soil properties